 On August 1, 1942, Jerry Garcia was born in San Francisco, California—and would soon go on to change the history of music as we know it.
-Here are eight things you might not know about the Grateful Dead legend, in honor of his 75th birthday.
+Here are eight things you might not know about the Grateful Dead legend.

 Garcia first met his longtime friend—and future Grateful Dead band member—Robert Hunter in the spring of 1961.
 Shortly thereafter, the duo landed their first paying gig, playing under the name “Bob and Jerry.”
 For years, it was reported that they were paid $50 for the performance—a fact that Hunter later corrected by stating: “$50 my ass!
 We got $5.
 Decided to frame the check (first payment) but within a few days needed to cash it for cigarettes.”

 4. A Hard Day's Night turned Jerry Garcia onto rock 'n' roll.

 Throughout his life and career, Garcia was interested in various genres of music.
 In 1963, he formed a jug band with future Dead bandmates Bob Weir and Ron McKernan.
 But after seeing Richard Lester’s 1964 Beatles film, A Hard Day’s Night, Garcia and company decided to go the rock route with their band, which was originally known as the Warlocks.

 5. The Grateful Dead's band name was chosen randomly from the dictionary.